madanyc/workfront-learn.en/help/workfront-proof/review-and-approve-work/review-a-video-with-proof.md

 ---
 title: How to Review a Video with Proof
 description: Learn how to adjust viewer settings and add time-stamped comments to a video using  proofing in [!DNL Adobe Workfront].
 activity: use
 type: Tutorial
 team: Technical Marketing
 kt: 8847
+exl-id: 42715056-5edb-4619-8754-d48392677d51
 ---
 # Review a video with proof